mtumilowicz/angularjs-weather-forecast/README.md

     * allows AngularJS to read and write variables
     * `{{ expression | filter }}`
     * compiler replaces it with the evaluated value of the markup
+    * The double curly brace notation {{ }} to bind expressions to elements is built-in AngularJS markup
+    * AngularJS's $parse service processes these expressions
+    * do not have direct access to global variables like window, document or location
+    * Expression evaluation is forgiving to undefined and null
+    * In JavaScript, evaluating a.b.c throws an exception if a is not an object
+    * It makes more sense to show nothing than to throw an exception if a is undefined (perhaps we are waiting for the server response, and it will become defined soon)
+    * invoking a function a.b.c() on undefined or null simply returns undefined
+    * apart from the ternary operator (a ? b : c), you cannot write a control flow statement in an expression
+        * logic should be in controllers, not the views
+    * interpolation (???)
 * **Compiler** - parses the template and instantiates directives and expressions
 * **Filter** - formats the value of an expression for display to the user
 * **View** - what the user sees (the DOM)